weipingchan/basic_segmentation/README.md

-# shape analysis script to segment the specimens
+# shape analysis to segment the specimens
+The library used to do the preliminary segmentation

 Please find the article describing the application of this script below (DOI: 10.1038/s42003-022-04282-z):
 (https://www.nature.com/articles/s42003-022-04282-z)